 For standalone (client-side) moxi, a key resource to watch is connection usage, especially when bumping into O/S limits (eg, number of file descriptors).

-There are two sides of this, client-side (upstream) and Couchbase server-side (downstream).
+There are two sides of this, client-side (upstream) and membase-side (downstream).

 In general, moxi usually has no trouble servicing many hundreds or more of connections from upstream clients (eg, from your application).
 If you need to tune this, use the -c command-line parameter (see moxi -h for more moxi command-line usage information).